 Why are testimonials and case studies so powerful?

-they’re the independent views of people who have tried your service or product and liked it, proof that you do
+they’re the independent views of people who have tried your service or product and liked it, proof that you do what you say

-they show that real people trust you, which is especially important for online businesses with no ‘real world’
+they show that real people trust you, which is especially important for online businesses with no ‘real world’ presence

 they humanise your offer and brand, again especially helpful if you’re an online business